clemsonacm/hackpack/README.md

 For all projects and improvements:

-1. Clone the repo
-2. Choose an issue from the issue tracker
+1. Choose an issue from the issue tracker
-3. Checkout a new branch with the topic as the name
-4. Push the branch to the repo
+2. Fork the repo to your personal account
+3. Make your changes to your personal copy
-5. When the branch is complete, create a pull request in Bitbucket
+4. When the code is complete, create a pull request in GitHub from your copy to ours
-6. When the pull request is reviewed and approved, the code will be merged by one of the admins into master.
+5. When the pull request is reviewed and approved, the code will be merged by one of the owners into master.

-If you have any questions related to the issues in the tracker, comment on the issues and CC one of the admins.
+If you have any questions related to the issues in the tracker, comment on the issues and mention one of the owners.

 #### Folder Structure and File Naming conventions
 All examples assume a topic called `foo` and a sample problem `bar`: